 main Function’s Type Annotation

-main function takes the type of whatever expression it happens to return.
+main takes the type of whatever expression it happens to return.
 We already know what

-Program Never Model Msg means an Elm program that has a model of type
+Program () Model Msg means an Elm program that has a model of type

 Model and accepts messages of type

-Never type indicates that no values are passed to the program when it’s initialized.
-In the Ports section, we’ll see an example that shows how to pass values to an Elm program during initialization.
+() indicates no values are passed to our app when it’s initialized.
+In chapter 8, we’ll see an example that shows how to pass values to an Elm program during initialization.

-In this section, we learned that the Elm Architecture boils down to three fundamental concepts: Model, View, and Update.
+In this section, we learned the basic components of the Elm Architecture: model, view, and update.
 In the next section, we’ll find out what virtual DOM really is and what benefits we get from it.
-Here’s the entire code for the counter app for your reference:
+Here is the entire code for the counter app: